 Form 940 is the federal unemployment tax annual report form.
 It calculates the employer's federal unemployment tax liability, adjusts for any state unemployment taxes paid, then calculates the unemployment tax due.

-Form 1099-Misc is a tax form that reports the year-end summary of all non-employee compensation.
-The 1099-Misc form covers rent, royalties, self-employment and independent contractor income, crop insurance proceeds and several other kinds of miscellaneous income.
+Form 1099-NEC / 1099-MISC are tax forms that reports the year-end summary of all non-employee and miscellaneous compensation.
+The 1099-NEC form covers self-employment and independent contractor income, while 1099-MISC covers rent, royalties, crop insurance proceeds, and several other kinds of miscellaneous income.

 Form W-2 is the form that an employer must send to an employee and the Internal Revenue Service (IRS) at the end of the year.
 The W-2 form reports an employee's annual wages and the amount of taxes withheld from his or her paycheck.